manassaloi/manassaloi.github.io/_posts/2020-02-04-swiggy-tinyowl-foodpanda.markdown

 - Delivery fleet
 - Trust and Reliability

-Swiggy's food delivery experience = Diverse choices * Lower price * Faster delivery * Superior product experience * Bigger delivery fleet * High reliability and Trust
+### Business equation of food delivery business= Diverse choices * Lower price * Faster delivery * Superior product experience * Bigger delivery fleet * High reliability and Trust

 Lets assume, the overall product (basic features) was same for all of these products.
 And like most on demand apps Swiggy raised enough money, and used the capital to acquire new customers quickly and grow